rfjakob/gocryptfs/README.md

 Changelog
 ---------

+v0.4 (in progress)
+* Add "--plaintextnames option"
+ * This adds the PlainTextNames parameter to the config file, hence format++
+* On-disk format 2

 v0.3
 * Add file header that contains a random id to authenticate blocks
  * This is an on-disk-format change